bronwyncarr/50_projects_50_days/README.md

 ## 11. Keycodes
 Event listener on keydown to print the key and keycode.
 Note: keycode is now deprecated - used here for learning purposes.

-🌟🌟 Added accumulating ciphertext strings and theme.
+🌟🌟 Added accumulating strings to show a typed message and the encoded version for a secret message theme.

 ![Keycodes](./docs/keycodes.gif)

 ## 12. FAQ
 Event Listener on Chevron that expands container to include FAQ, styling and font awesome icon.

+🌟🌟 Made this into a react project!
+Stored data in seperate faqData file to simulate API response.

 ![FAQ](./docs/faq.gif)